Q: When did The Connection School begin?

 Q: What are your school colors and mascot?

 A: Our school colors are royal blue and gold.
-Our mascot is the bear, partly in honor of our founder and director’s beloved dog named Bear.
+Our mascot is the bear, partly in honor of our founder and Head of School’s beloved dog named Bear.

 Q: What are the school hours?